A simple guide for the family and friends of HSPs

-That can be something very individual, like creating art or literature, or something community-driven, like working toward a cause they believe in.
-Either way, for an HSP, meaning (not just a paycheck or social status) is what’s important.
+That can be something very individual, like creating art, or something community-driven, like working toward a cause they believe in.
+Either way, for an HSP, meaning (not just a paycheck or status) is what’s important.

 10. HSPs thrive in beautiful surroundings.

-11. They can be great conversationalists.
+11. We can be great conversationalists.

 HSPs also have a tendency to offer a unique perspective.
 Since they process things deeply, they pick up on far more connections between ideas, topics, or causes and effects.
 The result is an ability to present things in an entirely new light and help others see a bigger picture.

-12. Please accept them as they are.
+12. Please accept us as we are.

 There’s no greater gift you can give a highly sensitive person than to respect and accept their sensitive nature.
-Because for most HSPs, the world is not a very understanding place.
+Because for HSPs, the world is not a very understanding place.

 The world is made for people who can ignore small sensations.
-It’s made for people who can shrug off thoughtless words, can rush and hurry around, can yell and get yelled at, and can deal with huge crowds.
+It’s made for people who can shrug off thoughtless words, can rush around, can yell and get yelled at, and can deal with crowds.
 That’s the world most people inhabit, and for most of of them, it’s no big deal.
 That stuff is below their radar.
 But for an HSP, their radar picks up everything.